psau-edu-sa/open-source-project-three-Abdallah-Hammad/README.md

 # About
-A static website for an imaginary restaurant that I made for a web applications course.
+A notebook file made on Kaggle that shows a CNN pretrained model classifying a dataset called FLower102.